 Watch a preview of this year’s “My Wish” series here:

 Make A Vehicle Donation To Help Make-A-Wish

 Whether you live in Naples, Sacramento, Minneapolis or Nashville, you can help Make-A-Wish no matter where you live.
-You can help bring joy to children with life-threatening medical conditions and all you have to do is to make a car donation to Wheels For Wishes, the car donation program benefiting Make-A-Wish.
+You can help bring joy to children with critical illnesses and all you have to do is to make a car donation to Wheels For Wishes, the car donation program benefiting Make-A-Wish.
 We support many local chapters of Make-A-Wish with the proceeds from car donations.
 When you donate a car, truck, boat, RV, motorcycle or other vehicle, you can support your local chapter of Make-A-Wish, which helps them to grant more wishes for children in your community who could use more hope, strength and joy during a difficult time in their lives.

 To donate a car, simply give us a call at 1-877-431-9474 or use our online car donation form.
 Your car donation will make a positive difference for a child in your community!